hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/job_managment.md

 > **NOTE:** You should not use a job array to submit tasks with very short run times, e.g. much less than an hour.
 These tasks are better off run using a shell loop inside a job.

+You can learn more about implementing Slurm arrays in our [Accelerate with automation: Arrays in Slurm](https://github.com/hbctraining/Training-modules/blob/master/Accelerate_with_automation/lessons/arrays_in_slurm.md) lesson.

 ## Monitoring your jobs